joaquintides/boost_epoch/README.md

 ### For users

-* Users can modulate the amount of "legacy" stuff they don't want to depend on by setting `BOOST_ASSUME_STD` to a value of their choice, presumably to match their C++ baseline version.
+* Users can modulate the amount of "legacy" stuff they don't want to depend on by setting `BOOST_ASSUME_CXX` to a value of their choice, presumably to match their C++ baseline version.
 * Settling on a minimum Boost epoch means that *pre-epoch* libs (those whose maximum epoch does not reach the threshold) won't be internally used and can be safely omitted from the local installation.
 * On the other hand, pre-epoch libraries can be explicitly used by users if they so decide.
 In case a corporate or project-specific ban exists on older Boost epochs, users are expected to press the Boost authors to modernize those libraries of their interest.